DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/WD6.png">

    * The first 8-bytes displayed is the virtual address of the object on the stack being displayed.
-In the image above we have highted the address of one entry in red.
+In the image above, we have highlighted the address of one entry in red.
    * The second grouping of 8-bytes is the contents at that address.
 In this image above we have highlighted the contents of one entry in green.
    * The third entry is optional, and this is the name of a function or the contents at the location a pointer refers to.
-This has been highlighted in blue; in this case the contents of the stack that has been highlighted is the address of the `ASLR_Example_64!__scrt_common_main_seh+0x10c` where `__scrt_common_main_seh` is the name of the function this address refers to.
+This has been highlighted in blue; in this case, the contents of the stack that has been highlighted is the address of the `ASLR_Example_64!__scrt_common_main_seh+0x10c` where `__scrt_common_main_seh` is the name of the function this address refers to.

 7. Locate the ESP *Stack Pointer* this should be the first entry printed from the command in the output.
 We can confirm this by looking at the address stored in the ESP register.